 The photometric precision was measured on the calibration bench and was also ultimately limited by the calibration bench (see the Payload calibration report).
-In spite of this, the RMS of photometric time series measured on the calibration bench reached levels on par with the science requirements (see Figure 26).
+Despite this, the RMS of photometric time series measured on the calibration bench reached levels on par with the science requirements (see Figure 26).